phiresky/blog/posts/2025/visualizing-all-books-in-isbn-space.md

 As far as I know, shaders work in ~32x32 pixel blocks in lockstep, which means that _every branch_ that happens in _any pixel_ in a block needs to be executed.
 But the zoom level is the same for all pixels, so this should even be performant.

-## Text and Barcodes
+## Trees, Text, Performance

 Just like the image tiles, I render text in a hierarchical structure depending on zoom levels and view frustrum culling.
 Everything is implemented using [react-threejs-fiber](https://r3f.docs.pmnd.rs).
+Everything is described declaratively, React recursively adds scene elements as the view is moved around.
 Here's an approximation of what the hierarchical Tree component looks like:

 ```typescript
 function RenderTree(props: { prefix: IsbnPrefixWithDashes }) {